bitrise-io/devcenter/_articles/en/steps-and-workflows/default-workflows.md

 - steps
 - workflows
 - deploy
-summary: 'When you add a new app on bitrise.io, two Workflows are created automatically.
+description: 'When you add a new app on bitrise.io, two Workflows are created automatically.
   These are the primary and the deploy Workflows. '
 redirect_from: []
 menu: